IgorSondors/SynthText_ubuntu/README.md

 - `bg_img.tar.gz` [8.9G]: compressed image files (more than 8000, so only use the filtered ones in imnames.cp)
 - `depth.h5` [15G]: depth maps
 - `seg.h5` [6.9G]: segmentation maps

-Note: I do not own the copyright to these images.

-### Generating Samples with Text in non-Latin (English) Scripts
-@JarveeLee has modified the pipeline for generating samples with Chinese text [here](https://github.com/JarveeLee/SynthText_Chinese_version).
-@gachiemchiep has modified the pipeline for generating samples with Japanese text [here](https://github.com/gachiemchiep/SynthText).

-### Further Information
-Please refer to the paper for more information, or contact me (email address in the paper).